GabeAboy/LeaugeAPI/README.md

 3 should also reference type or have buttons for that like lol does 5 should not be able to override click over playerTwo and should start a timer
+1. Make this into routing
+1. Need to match the champion picks with their prototypical meta info send that to next frame
+2. ng-repeat each spell and place their full length image
+3. place health and resource bar